 Configuration Internal SRAM Data Memory External SRAM Data Memory

-Normal Mode 4096 up to 64K
+Normal mode 4096 up to 64K

-ATmega103 Compatibility Mode 4000 up to 64K
+ATmega103 compatibility mode 4000 up to 64K

-Figure 9 shows how the ATmega128 SRAM Memory is organized.
+Figure 9 on page 17 shows how the ATmega64 SRAM Memory is organized.

-The ATmega128 is a complex microcontroller with more peripheral units than can be supported within the 64 location reserved in the Opcode for the IN and OUT instructions.
-For the Extended I/O space from \$60 - \$FF in SRAM, only the ST/STS/STD and LD/LDS/LDD instructions can be used.
-The Extended I/O space does not exist when the ATmega128 is in the ATmega103 compatibility mode.
+The ATmega64 is a complex microcontroller with more peripheral units than can be supported within the 64 locations reserved in the Opcode for the IN and OUT instructions.
+For the Extended I/O space from 0x60 - 0xFF in SRAM, only the ST/STS/STD and LD/LDS/LDD instructions can be used.
+The Extended I/O space does not exist when the ATmega64 is in the ATmega103 compatibility mode.

-In normal mode, the first 4352 Data Memory locations address both the Register file, the I/O Memory, Extended I/O Memory, and the internal data SRAM.
+The first 4352 Data Memory locations address both the Register file, the I/O Memory, Extended I/O Memory, and the internal data SRAM.
 The first 32 locations address the Register file, the next 64 location the standard I/O memory, then 160 locations of Extended I/O memory, and the next 4096 locations address the internal data SRAM.